lageIBUSP/Rsampling-shiny/README.md

 ## To do list:

-* "isolate" inputs to reduce number of Rsampling calls
 * Improve the interface help
 * Excel-like interface to input data
 * Add a color indicator to the "more extreme" values in the histogram